 The Lowdown If your Portland itinerary doesn’t have room for an afternoon spent cruising around wine country, post up instead at this tasting room for local winemaker Bertony Faustin’s Abbey Creek Winery in nearby North Plains.

-Pro Tip You’ve got to make a reservation here—90-minute tastings for groups of one to four run $20 a person, which buys you five wines to sample.
-Splurge on charcuterie boards for another $15 per person.
+Pro Tip You’ve got to make a reservation here, and plan to plurge on charcuterie boards .
 Also, leave your car at home—this is right across from a MAX stop.

 Don’t Miss The classic hip-hop allusions in Faustin’s pours—2019 Sparkling Blanc de Noir inspired by the tunes of Janelle Monae, anyone?

-39. Feel the good vibes only at CC Slaughters, Old Town-Chinatown
+38. Feel the good vibes only at CC Slaughters